QCaudron/fieldday/site/detail/in_detail.md

 # Our Field Day in Detail

-The largest amateur radio event in the US, Field Day is projected to involve over 35,000 people this year.
+The largest amateur radio event in the US, Field Day brings together more than 31,000 radio amateurs each year.
 It's a casual, fun event of learning, socializing, and radio.
 Everyone is welcome and encouraged to get on the air, including those without an amateur radio license.

 ```{admonition} This year...
 :class: tip